Written on the Wind: Plot

 Mitch informs Lucy that he plans to quit his job at the Hadley Oil Company and relocate to Iran.
 Mitch drives Lucy to a doctor's appointment, where she learns that she is pregnant; the doctor also informs her about his prior diagnosis of Kyle's infertility.
 That night, during a dinner with Mitch and Marylee, Lucy reveals her pregnancy to Kyle.
 Assuming Mitch is the father and that he and Lucy are having an affair, Kyle enters a drunken rage and assaults Lucy, but is stopped by Mitch, who forces him out of the house.
 The attack results in Lucy suffering a miscarriage that night.
-Meanwhile, an emasculated, inebriated Kyle visits the local tavern before returning to the house brandishing a pistol, intent on murdering Mitch.
-Marylee attempts to stop him, and, during the struggle over the gun, the weapon discharges, killing Kyle.
+Meanwhile, an emasculated, inebriated Kyle visits the local tavern, and becoming intent on murdering Mitch, returns to the house and finds a pistol.
+Marylee attempts to stop Kyle holding Mitch at gunpoint, and during the struggle over the gun, the weapon discharges, killing Kyle.

 Resentful of Mitch's love for Lucy, Marylee attempts to coerce Mitch into marrying her by threatening to tell police he murdered Kyle.
 Mitch denies her, and, at the inquest, she first testifies that Mitch shot Kyle, but then tearfully changes her story and describes events as they really occurred, since she still cared about Mitch.
 Mitch and Lucy leave the Hadley home together.
-Marylee is left to mourn the death of her father, brother and Mitch leaving to Iran and run the company alone.
+Marylee is left to mourn the death of her brother and father and to run the company alone, as Mitch leaves and goes to Iran.